ericakitano/Prediction-of-Product-Sales/README.md

 Supermarket Type1 has the highest count.

 ### Model
-- Decision Tree Model (TBD)
+1. Decision Tree Model

-- Evaluation using Metrics
+- Evaluation using Metrics:
+ Decision Tree Regression Test Scores
+ Mean Average Error: 738.3556
+ Root Measn Squared Error: 1,057.4441

 - Analysis:
-    -  Based on the metrics, the Optimized Decision Tree Model has the lowest MAE of 738 and RMSE of 1057.
+    - Based on the metrics, the `Optimized Decision Tree Model` has the lower MAE of 738 and RMSE of 1057 compared to the `Linear Regression Model` which has higher MAE and RMSE.
+    - The difference between RMSE and MAE in the `Optimized Decision Tree Model` implies that the model is making some larger errors as well.
+    - Since the average value of `Item_Outlet_Sales` column is **2181** and the Mean Average Error on the Test data is about **738** for the `optimized Decision Tree Regression model`, the model is off by about **33.8 %** on average.

+2. Random Forest Model

+Based on the overall metrics of all 4 models that were compared, the `Optimized Random Forest Tree Model` (max_depth=5, n_estimators=150) has the lowest MAE of **728** and RMSE of **1047** on the test data.
 The difference between RMSE and MAE implies that the model is making some larger errors as well.

-    - Since the average value of Item_Outlet_Sales column is 2181 and the Mean Average Error on the Test data is about 738 for the optimized Decision Tree Regression model, the model is off by about 33.8 % on average.
-(TBD)
+Since the average value of `Item_Outlet_Sales` column is **2181** and the Mean Average Error on the Test data is about **728** for the optimized Random Forest model, the model is off by about **33.4 %** on average.

 ### Recommendations:

+Based on the above explanation, `Decision Tree Model` or  `Random Forest Model` is recommended.

 ### Limitations & Next Steps

+For this set of data, even the best model (Optimized Random Forest Model) is underfit and have high bias.
+This can be explained from the observation that the features do not correlate well with the target and some values were imputed.

 ### For further information
 For any additional questions, please contact ekitano1@gmail.com